hyperledgerkochi/KOBDevOps/README.md

 This steps should perform on an 64 bit
 <a href="https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64">Ubuntu 18.04 </a> Distribution (preferably use <a href="https://download.virtualbox.org/virtualbox/6.0.14/VirtualBox-6.0.14-133895-Win.exe">VirtualBox </a> as Hypervisor ) .

+Once Ubuntu 18.04 is turned on install <a href="https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64">git </a>  in your system

+## Clone this repo :
+git clone https://github.com/EtricKombat/KOBDevOps.git and try out the shell commands listed at the bottom of this page